snyk/pages/_features_devops/01_integrate.md

 image-left: false
 ---

-* Break the build when a new vulnerable library is introduced
+* Reject builds that introduce new vulnerabilities
+* Ignore vulnerabiltiies and keep audit logs using the Snyk policy file
+* Save vulnerability reports in the Snyk dashboard or to local files
-* Use Snyk's deep integrations with Jenkins, BitBucket Pipelines, Concourse, CodeShip, Travis and others.
+* Integrates with all CI tools including Jenkins, BitBucket Pipelines, Concourse, CodeShip, Travis and others
-* Modify the Snyk policy to make the integration work for your team